unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 To create a **Wrapper** Entity Store, go to your **Dashboard** and click on the **+ Entity Store** button.

-Select the type of external data source you would like to wrap from the **Type** pop-down menu.
+Select the type of external data source you would like to wrap from the **Type** drop-down menu.

 ![Create a wrapper](images/createawrapperstore.png "Create a wrapper")